Play the City (Sydney): NSW Artists and Musicians Round Two guidelines

 Applications will be assessed internally OR by a sub-committee of Artform Board members.

-Recommendations will be submitted for the consideration of Minister.
-The funding consideration of the Minister will also be supported by sector context provided by Create NSW.
+Recommendations will be submitted for the approval by the Minister.
+The funding approvals by the Minister will also be supported by sector context provided by Create NSW.

 Applications will be assessed against the following criteria: